MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

         ]```
     ```

-## Create an Azure AD app with permissions to ingest data
+## Register an Azure AD app with permissions to ingest data

 Azure Active Directory (Azure AD) application authentication is used for applications that need to access Azure Data Explorer without a user present.
 To ingest data using Fluent Bit, you need to create and register an Azure AD application principal, and then authorize this principal to ingest data into your Azure Data Explorer table.